google-deepmind/mujoco/README.md

 for bug reports, feature requests and other development-related subjects.

 ## Related software
-MuJoCo forms the backbone of many environment packages, but these are too many to list here individually.
-Below we focus on bindings and converters.
+MuJoCo is the backbone for numerous environment packages.
+Below we list several bindings and converters.

 ### Bindings